 In June of 2015 I completed my Masters Degree in Fine Art.

-Throughout the two years of study I undertook an intensive research programme where I explored new methods of investigation and construction, basing my research on themes of memory, nostalgia and history through retained narrative.
+Throughout my studies I undertook an intensive research programme where I explored new methods of investigation and construction.
+I based my research on themes of memorialisation, nostalgia, narrative and history.

 Assemblage with wax heads, including charcoal, ash, leaf skeletons and gold leaf in a gesso coated, paper backed, wooden box